AgyLuczak/INFORMAL-ENGLISH-QUIZ/README.md

 - [W3Schools](https://www.w3schools.com/) - general source of reference

 - [Mozilla Javascript Reference](https://developer.mozilla.org/) - general source of reference

 - [Stackoverflow](https://stackoverflow.com/) - suggestions for solutions for various problems while doing the project

 - [Code with Ania Kubow](https://www.youtube.com/@AniaKubow) - a lot of great videos explaining different concepts of JS

-- [Brian Design](https://www.youtube.com/@briandesign) and [James Quick](https://www.youtube.com/@JamesQQuick) - I watched their tutorials on creating a quiz in JavaScript to get a better understanding of all tge necessary steps in building it.
+- [Brian Design](https://www.youtube.com/@briandesign) and [James Quick](https://www.youtube.com/@JamesQQuick) - I watched their tutorials on creating a quiz in JavaScript to get a better understanding of all necessary steps in building it.
 I used some of their ideas in my HTML and CSS.

+- [Waldo blogs](https://www.waldo.com/) - a source of information for manual and automated testing

  - My friend Harshit - help with the end of the quiz and creating a leaderboard as well as with shuffling the questions and answers in the quiz